 We had a horrific snowstorm so it was difficult for some harpers to attend the retreat.
 We missed all of you.
 In spite of the fear that another storm would move in, many harpers came from far away regions to celebrate the music of the Celtic Harp.

 As I drove into the Franciscan Retreat Center in Colorado Springs on Friday afternoon, I was looking for the beautiful herd of deer.
 There were none to be seen.
 I was afraid the weather had driven them away, but after a great night's sleep, there they were.
 Amazing!

 On arrival the first day, we all played our harps together.
 Having so many harps singing at the same time was truly magical.

 A new member to the CCHS is Don Hilsberg.
 He has been a music educator for over forty years, and a principal harpist for a long time.
 He taught us about “heavenly tone.”
 It is not how loud you play, but with how much expression you play.
-He gave helpful tips on how to keep annoying callouses from appearing on finger tips.
-Callouses may not give you the tone you want.
+Proper maintnance of callouses was also discussed.

 Included in our package were three incredible "all you can eat" meals each day.
 We were offered free coffee and tea throughout the retreat.